Connect with us

 Midway through the first half, Sam Austin looked to have sent Jatta darting clean through, but Joe Lewis intervened.
 Visiting captain Jake Reeves did manage to connect with a corner, but headed well wide.

 That miss did, however, prove the catalyst for a prolonged period of pressure on County’s defence.
-They withstood the aerial bombardment well and then responded with some enterprising work of their own, with Lewis surviving a strong penalty after Grant’s drive struck his arm.
+They withstood the aerial bombardment well and then responded with some enterprising work of their own, with Lewis surviving a strong penalty appeal after Grant’s drive struck his arm.

-As the momentum continued to sway one way and then the other, Ryan forced Bass to make a fine scrambling save to prevent his header from reaching the bottom corner.
+As the momentum continued to sway one way and then the other, Ryan Johnson forced Bass to make a fine scrambling save to prevent his header from reaching the bottom corner.

 Almost immediately, Goodman produced an even better block by parrying Grant’s low drive away to safety following a perfectly-timed run into the box.